 Why?
-Because companies don’t have to pay social security tax, provide employee benefits or workers compensation when they are hiring independent contractors.
+Because companies don’t have to pay social security tax, provide employee benefits or workers compensation when they are hiring online contractors.

 Besides, when dealing with an independent contractor, the company doesn’t withhold unemployment benefits or medicare… I know you are wondering why this is good, it seems you’re not protected… Well no, because of that, in turn, allows the freelancer/independent contractor to request higher rates and still get hired by companies.